MARES (Muscle Atrophy Research and Exercise System) is a European Space Agency (ESA) facility for [+]

 - ARA (antenna reflector assembly).
 The ARA includes the Main Reflector (MREF), the Sub-reflector (SREF) mounted on a thermally stable Tripod Struts Assembly and the structural frame (ARA Frame) which supports all these elements.
 The ARA frame supports in addition the Feed Assembly.

-- The Boom and RF waveguides.
+- The Boom and RF (radio frequency) waveguides.
 It joins the ARA with the APM, composed of the waveguide sections connecting the Feeder with the APM elevation Rotary Joint.
 It also supports the thermal protection.
 An MLI protects the boom against solar radiation.

 - The Hold Down and Release Mechanisms (HDRMs).
 They provide attachment points for the MGA in stowed/launching configuration to the S/C structure.
 The release system is a NEA and a bolt preloaded between two latches.
 Both latches of each HDRM are preloaded against the boom fittings and at the same time, the fittings of each boom are also preloaded between them due to the preload of the HDRM latch.
 There are two spherical surfaces in each contact between the latches and fittings and between adjacent fittings.